ckormanyos/soft_double/README.md

 of `one_third` from the composite line 1 divided by 3.
 This is done in this way since, although `soft_double` emulates 64-bit `double`, it has no constructor from 64-bit `double` because this is the actual type that is being emulated.
+This situation arises, for example, when the compiler does not support 64-bit built-in `double` or `long` `double` and these are limited to 32-bits.

+As we move forward with more detailed examples, some verification of numerical correctness does, in fact, use 64-bit built-in `double`.
+This assumes that this data type is supported on the target system/compiler combination.

 The following more detailed example provides an in-depth examination into effectively using soft_double.
 This code computes and checks the value of